-Of course there was no case to answer for either of us but it wasn’t going to be pursued on our behalf as it wasn’t in the public interest!
-So they were free to pull that kind of stunt somewhere else!
+There was no case to answer for either of us but it wasn’t going to be pursued on our behalf as it wasn’t in the public interest!

 Whilst the council continued to carry out a number of visits to the flat, took witness statements from other residents who had been affected by the behaviour of the tenant and his ‘friends’ and I continued to liaise with my ward MP, all the council could do in the end was to issue an invitation to the tenant and his ‘friends’ to sign up to an Acceptable Behaviour Contract!
 Why on earth they would they do that as a stand-alone measure when it is was offence to allow the property to be used under a Prohibition Order beat me!